Regret is like a poisonous snake.

 Three thoughts on how to avoid regret

 - Watch out for the Esau syndrome: “Watch out for the Esau syndrome: trading away God’s lifelong gift in order to satisfy a short-term appetite.
 You well know how Esau later regretted that impulsive act and wanted God’s blessing—but by then it was too late, tears or no tears.”
-Heb 12:16-17 (MSG) The end result of trading short-term appetites for long-term blessings, is regret.
+Heb 12:16-17 (MSG) The end result of trading short-term appetites for long-term blessing, is regret.
 Many a young person has been caught in this trap and many a quick decision has had long term impact.
 For more on the Esau syndrome read that link.

 - Make decisions carefully: one minute of foolish decision-making could lead to a life time of regret and living with lifelong consequences.
 These moments are like a trap filled with snakes and catch those that are unaware, or not paying attention.
 Prov 29:6 “Evildoers are snared by their own sin, but the righteous shout for joy and are glad.”
 Wise decision making is a skill not valued in our society.
 (Decision Making)